|Description || |

 Beekeeping and growing food are organic and biodynamic activities.

 Help with a new Allotment plot for herbs and bee friendly plants would be appreciated.
-There is a pond for frogs and I have 1 dog.

 I can offer guidance on growing food, beekeeping, gathering wild food/medicine, outdoor cooking and generally getting by without owning land.
 A large spare truck with solid fuel burner and mini kitchen could accommodate a couple or up to two good friends sharing.